03.15.2021 | Articles / Publications

 Reprinted with permission from the Birmingham Medical News

-As you may be aware, the Hospital Price Transparency Rule received substantial pushback including a lawsuit filed by the American Hospital Association (among other industry groups and certain hospitals) on December 4, 2019, challenging that it exceeds CMS’ authority, violates the First Amendment, and is arbitrary and capricious.
+The Hospital Price Transparency Rule received substantial pushback, including a lawsuit filed by the American Hospital Association in December 2019, challenging that it exceeds CMS’ authority, violates the First Amendment, and is arbitrary and capricious.
 On June 23, 2020, the United States District Court for the District of Columbia rejected all of those challenges and granted summary judgment to the defendants, ruling in favor of CMS.
-The American Hospital Association appealed the ruling, and a three judge panel on the D.C.
+The American Hospital Association has since appealed the ruling, and a three-judge panel on the D.C.
 Circuit Court of Appeals heard oral arguments in the appeal on October 15, 2020.
-On December 29, 2020, the D.C.
-Circuit Court of Appeals ruled against the American Hospital Association and affirmed summary judgment in favor of CMS.
+However, a ruling has not been issued at the time this article was submitted.

 CMS did not exempt rural hospitals or critical access hospitals.
 To the extent considered a “Hospital” pursuant to the above definition, long-term care hospitals, inpatient psychiatric facilities, and inpatient rehabilitation facilities will have to comply with the Hospital Price Transparency Rule as well.

 Federally owned or operated hospitals are deemed by CMS to be in compliance with the requirements of the Hospital Price Transparency Rule because their charges are publicized to their patients, the facilities do not provide services to the general public, and the established payment rates for services are not subject to negotiation.